 The most reported difficulties relate to the lack of human capacities (expertise), financial resources and the weakness of policy/legislation framework, in particular the absence of specific legislation for Invasive Alien Species.
-However, the EU Member States are bound to solve issue of invasive alien species by the EU Regulation on invasive alien species.

 Public support through divers, snorkelers or fishermen is not considered or slightly developed and the databases such as MAMIAS (SPA/RAC) or the applications such as MedMIS (IUCN-Med) are not known enough and used by all stakeholders.
 There is a need for promoting public participation on this matter (citizen science approach).